About the Company

 Founded in 1967 by a group of actors on the initiative of the late Zeneida A. Amador who was its President and Artistic Director until her death in 2005, REPERTORY PHILIPPINES FOUNDATION, INC., also known as “REP”, has often been called “the most professional English-speaking theater company in the country”.

-It is the only theater company that produces western plays – both modern and the classics – non-stop throughout the year except for the summer months when attention turns to Performing Arts workshops and their corresponding showcase productions.
-To this date it has staged 450 productions – each running from 12 to 60 performances.
-The roster of its productions include such titles as LES MISERABLES, THE KING AND I, PASSION, EVITA, ANNIE, MY FAIR LADY, LA CAGE AUX FOLLES, AIN’T MISBEHAVIN, KISS OF THE SPIDER WOMAN, SOUTH PACIFIC, JESUS CHRIST SUPERSTAR, JOSEPH AND THE AMAZING TECNICOLOR DREAMCOAT, CAROUSEL, PIRATES OF PENZANCE A CHRISTMAS CAROL, A LITTLE NIGHT MUSIC, OLIVER, THE SECRET GARDEN and a host of others.
+It is the only theater company that never ceases to teach and train young, deserving and passionate actors.
+REP produces western plays – both modern and the classics – non-stop throughout the year except for the summer months when attention turns to Performing Arts workshops and their corresponding showcase productions, to further educate deserving students.
+To this date it has staged 455 productions – each running from 12 to 60 performances.
 One of its recent musical productions, LES MISERABLES, was called the best musical and perhaps the best musical ever in this country.

 At present REP has one regular season of three plays.
-Classics, comedies, dramas and sometimes a smallscale musical are a regular part of each season.
+Classics, comedies, dramas and sometimes a small scale musical are a regular part of each season.
 The rest of the year is taken up by a musical for young audiences, and time permitting, a big Broadway musical production.
 Recently REP has taken to adapting at least one play and putting it in a Philippine setting although all the plays are performed in English.
-Some of the famous western plays that REP has done include AMADEUS, LES LIASONS DANGEREUSES, THE MOUSETRAP, AGNES OF GOD, M. BUTTERFLY, WOMAN IN BLACK, OUR TOWN, THE IMPORTANCE OF BEING EARNEST, RUN FOR YOUR WIFE, TWO AND TWO MAKE SEX, THE LION IN WINTER, ARSENIC AND OLD LACE, CACTUS FLOWER and many, many others.

 The children are not forgotten.
-The REP THEATER FOR YOUNG AUDIENCES, now on its 25th year, stages professional productions of classic children’s musicals on weekends and during the week for schools.
+The REP THEATER FOR YOUNG AUDIENCES, now on its 27th year, stages professional productions of classic children’s musicals on weekends and during the week for schools.
+Children from as far as Tarlac are bussed in to watch our shows.
+Which are performed at staggeringly low ticket prices to make it affordable for the students.
 Ms. Joy Virata is its Founder and Artistic Director.

-REP also opens summer Performing Arts workshops attended by more than 200 children and adults each summer.
+REP sustains a summer Performing Arts Workshop attended by more than 200 children and adults each, many of whom are scholars.

 But Repertory Philippines is not just a production outfit.
 It has also been the best-known training ground for actors having produced the likes of Lea Salonga who first appeared with REP when she was six years old and then played the lead in ANNIE when she was eight.
 She went on to play the lead in Cameron Mackintosh’s MISS SAIGON, winning awards in both London and New York for her performance and since then has been an international performer.
 Monique Wilson, another “Rep tot”, also starred in the same production and is at present based in Manila and travels the world over where she continues to pursue her career.
 The late Junix Inocian, Jonjon Briones, Red Concepcion, Cocoy Laurel, Maya Barredo, and Gia Macuja are just a few of others numbering about 40 who have appeared and are still appearing in international productions.
 REP continues to be the source of acting talent both in the Philippines and abroad.